 Students are required to study one EBACC subject (Geography, History or Spanish) in Years 9, 10 and 11.
+Students may select an additional EBACC subject as one of their Key Stage 3 Foundation courses if they wish.

 GCSE examinations will take place in each student's chosen EBACC subject at the end of Year 11.